 If you have ever gone for a medical procedure where you’ve had to remove your personal hearing devices, you know how difficult it is to communicate with the medical staff.
 HLAA-WI has assembled special “Hospital Kits” that can be helpful in these situations.
 The kits include information that helps staff know how to communicate with you.
 Kits include a variety of materials that will identify your unique needs.
 There’s an ID card, stickers that can be placed on your ID bracelets and charts, information on your rights as a patient with a hearing loss/disability, a Help Me Hear button, and much more.
 Hearing aids can easily be lost in a hospital setting when they are not being worn.
 The kits also include a bag to hold your hearing personal devices when you are not using them.
 A pad of paper and a pen are included along with other materials that will assist with non-verbal communication, if necessary.
 Having a hospital kit to use when and if needed will give you peace of mind.
 They sell for $5 , and are well worth having.
-Contact John Kinstler in the Madison area (firstname.lastname@example.org), or Eloise Schwarz in Milwaukee area (email@example.com).
+Contact John Kinstler in the Madison area at firstname.lastname@example.org, or BJ Ermenc in the Milwaukee area at bjeHLAAmke@gmail.com.

 Digital Hospital Kits